Anonymous-conference-submit2026/Anonymous-conference-submit2026.github.io/MAP/rebuttal_draft.md

 ---

-## 8. MAP Runtime and Memory Cost

-As summarized on the MAP webpage:

-- **Data collection:** ~7 hours (fast finetuning)
-- **MAP regression:** <0.01 s (6 parameters, ~20 points)
-- **Memory:** negligible (<1 MB for all samples)

-Thus MAP adds *minimal overhead* compared to standard iterative finetuning.

----

-# Final Acknowledgement

-We thank the reviewer again for the constructive feedback and for recognizing the motivation and contributions of our work.
+Finally, we thank the reviewer again for the constructive feedback and for recognizing the motivation and contributions of our work.
 Your comments helped us significantly improve the clarity of Section 3, strengthen the theoretical justification for MAP, and better articulate the necessity of activation-layer pruning.

 We hope the revisions and explanations above address all concerns and improve the overall quality of the paper.